CN-Celeb: multi-genre speaker recognition

 \WriteBookmarks \floatpagepagefraction{1} \textpagefraction{.001}

 [1]{{\sethlcolor{green}}{#1}}

-\tnotemark[1] \tnotetext[1]{This document was supported by the National Natural Science Foundation of China (NSFC) under the project No.61633013.
+\tnotemark[1] \tnotetext[1]{This document was supported by the National Natural Science Foundation of China (NSFC) under Grants No.61633013 and No.62171250.
 Dong Wang (wangdong99@mails.tsinghua.edu.cn) is the corresponding author.
 Lantian Li, Ruiqi Liu and Jiawen Kang are joint first authors.}